Benefits of Prenatal and Postpartum Massage - Baby Chick

 Prenatal Massage

 As we all know, a woman’s body undergoes some crazy, amazing changes during pregnancy.
 Women’s bodies are incredible.
-However, all of these changes can result in several uncomfortable conditions.
-But even with those pregnancy discomforts, there are things that you can do to relieve those aches and pains, and one of them is massage.
-Massage is helpful throughout all stages of pregnancy, birth, and postpartum.
-Massage during pregnancy not only makes a woman feel pampered and more emotionally grounded, but it also offers undeniable physical benefits.
-The overall goals for prenatal massage are to help minimize stress, promote relaxation, and prepare the muscles for childbirth.
-Here are some specific benefits of massage during each trimester:
+However, all these changes can result in several uncomfortable conditions.
+But even with pregnancy discomforts, there are things you can do to relieve those aches and pains, and one of them is massage.1 Massage during pregnancy not only makes a woman feel pampered and more emotionally grounded, but it also offers undeniable physical benefits.
+The overall goals of prenatal massage are to help minimize stress, promote relaxation, and prepare the muscles for childbirth.1,5 However, it’s important to note that pregnant women should speak with their doctor before trying prenatal massage.

 First Trimester